-Secretary: Elizabeth Turnbull
+Trustee: Elizabeth Turnbull

 Elizabeth has been involved with the Friends of the Yeatman for a while.
 She was Secretary for a time and then became Honorary Secretary.
 As she is a Secretary by trade this makes sense!
 She has been involved with other Charities and worked for the Duke of Edinburgh’s Award Scheme a long time ago.
 She runs a Food Fair in her village, and all the proceeds from that go to Charity.
 She plays tennis three times a week, and generally make a nuisance of herself.

 Peter is in his third term on the Executive Committee, where he sits on the Strategy, Governance and Marketing and Communications Sub Committees.
 He also represents the Friends on the Sherborne PPG Chairs Committee.
 He is Vice-President of the Dorset branch of CPRE (the Countryside Charity), President of the Sherborne and District Society, Chairman of the Sherborne and District Gardeners’ Association, Vice-Chairman of the North Dorset Leader Project group and a member of the organising committee for the annual Cerne Abbas Music Festival.
 He is a retired management consultant and university lecturer, having previously held senor sales and human resource posts in blue-chip companies.

 Trustee: Roger Marsh